-The EB-3 belongs to a large category of employment-based (EB) immigrant visas.
-The EB-3 visa allows professionals, skilled and certain unskilled workers, who cannot classify for an EB-1 or EB-2 visa, to obtain a Green Card.
+The EB-3 Visa belongs to a large category of employment-based (EB) immigrant visas.
+The EB-3 visa allows professional, skilled and certain unskilled workers, who cannot classify for an EB-1 or EB-2 visa, to obtain a Green Card.

 The EB-3 visa includes three categories:

 The employer must be interested in hiring you and willing to petition for you.
-Then, the employer must demonstrate he or she has recruited potential candidates, but no U.S. workers were qualified, willing, and available.
-The employer must complete a Labor Certification application and send it to the Department of Labor (DOL).
-The employer must then file a "Petition for Alien Worker" through the Form I-140, to the U.S. Citizenship and Immigration Services (USCIS), demonstrating the ability to pay the offered wage.
+Then, the employer must demonstrate he/she has recruited potential candidates, but no U.S. workers are qualified, willing, and available.
+He/she must complete a request for the Labor Certification and send it to the Department of Labor (DOL).
+The employer must then file a “Petition for Alien Worker” through the Form I-140, to the U.S. Citizenship and Immigration Services (USCIS), demonstrating the ability to pay the offered wage.
 The employer may use an annual report, the tax return or an audited financial statement, to demonstrate the ability to pay the wages.
-Finally, evidence must be submitted that the alien meets the job requirements, such as a copy of a bachelor's degree or any other evidence.
+Finally, evidence must be submitted that the alien meets the job requirements, such as a copy of a bachelor’s degree or any other evidence.

-The spouse and children under 21 of age, can get a Green Card, under the E34 (spouse) or E35 (son or daughter)
+The spouse and children under 18 of age, can get a Green Card, under one of these categories:

 If you would like a free evaluation of your immigration case, please fill out a contact form with as many details as possible.
 I am also available for in-person consultations at my office in New York City.